mrmonkington/lego-nxt-screen-viewer/README.md

 # NXT Screen Mirror for Linux

-This is a simple way to mirror the screen on an old Lego mindstorms NXT brick - ideal if the screen on yours is broken (very common!)
+This is a simple way to mirror the screen on an old Lego mindstorms NXT brick - ideal if the screen on yours is broken (very common as these things are ancient now!)

 Updates @ 4fps.